jtv/libpqxx/include/pqxx/doc/parameters.md

 Multiple parameters
 -------------------

-The `pqxx::params` class is quite fleixble.
+The `pqxx::params` class is quite flexible.
 It can contain any number of parameter values, of many different types.

 You can pass them in while constructing the `params` object: